Fiat G.50 Freccia

-The Fiat G.50 Freccia (“Arrow”) was a World War II Italian fighter aircraft that was developed and manufactured by the aviation company Fiat.
-Upon entering service, the type became Italy's first single-seat, all-metal monoplane that had an enclosed cockpit and retractable undercarriage.
+The Fiat G.50 Freccia (Arrow) was an Italian fighter aircraft of the Second World War that was developed and manufactured by Fiat Aviazione.
 On 26 February 1937, the G.50 conducted its maiden flight.
-During early 1938, the Freccias served in the Regia Aeronautica (the Italian Air Force) and with its expeditionary arm, the Aviazione Legionaria, in Spain, where they compared well in speed and manoeuvrability with their adversaries in the theatre.
+On entering service, the type was Italy's first single-seat, metal monoplane, with an enclosed cockpit and retractable undercarriage.
+During early 1938, the Freccias served in the Regia Aeronautica (the Italian Royal Air Force) and with its expeditionary arm, the Aviazione Legionaria (Air Force Legion) in Spain, where they compared well in speed and manoeuvrability with their adversaries.

-The fighter was extensively used on various fronts by Italy, including in Northern Europe, North Africa, the Balkans, and the Italian mainland.
-The G.50 commonly came up against the British Hawker Hurricane, which was fast enough to frequently outrun the Italian opponent, and could also outrange it.
-In addition, early in the Second World War it became apparent that the G.50 possessed inadequate armament, comprising a pair of Breda-SAFAT 12.7-mm machine guns.
-Later models of the fighter incorporated improvements, including an increase in fuel capacity that gave rise to a substantial increase in range.
+The fighter operated in Northern Europe, North Africa, the Balkans and the Italian mainland.
+The G.50 was commonly opposed by the British Hurricane, that was fast enough frequently to out-run the G.50 and had longer range.
+Early in the war it became apparent that the pair of Breda-SAFAT 12.7-mm machine guns on the G.50 as inadequate.
+Later models of the fighter incorporated improvements, including an increase in fuel capacity that gave a substantial increase in range.

-The G.50 was exported to several overseas customers, small numbers being flown by the Croatian Air Force while 35 G.50 fighters were shipped to Finland, where they served with distinction during both the Winter War of 1939–1940 and the Continuation War of 1941–1944 against the Soviet Union.
+The G.50 was exported to several countries, small numbers being flown by the Croatian Air Force and 35 G.50s were exported to Finland, where they served with distinction in the Winter War (1939–1940) and the Continuation War (1941–1944) against the Soviet Union.
 In Finnish service, the type reportedly achieved an unprecedented kill/loss ratio of 33/1.

 Development

 Background

-The Fiat G.50 had its origins in a design produced by Italian aeronautics engineer Giuseppe Gabrielli.
-This represented a major change for Fiat, who previously relied on chief engineer Celestino Rosatelli.
-External to Gabrielli's influence, the fighter's design was also shaped by the issuing of a specification during 1936 which sought a modern interceptor aircraft for the Regia Aeronautica (the Italian Air Force).

-Gabrielli started work on the design in April 1935.
-The design was state-of-the-art for the era; on its introduction, it would become the most advanced fighter to be produced in Italy.
-Construction of two prototypes began mid-summer 1936.
-Manufacturing was turned over to CMASA (Costruzioni Meccaniche Aeronautiche S.A.), a subsidiary of Fiat at Marina di Pisa.
+The Fiat G.50 had its origins in a design produced for Fiat Aviazione by Giuseppe Gabrielli an Italian aeronautics engineer in place of its chief engineer Celestino Rosatelli.
+The design was influenced by a specification during 1936 that sought a modern interceptor aircraft for the Regia Aeronautica (Italian Royal Air Force).
+Gabrielli started work in April 1935 and his design was the most advanced yet produced in Italy for a fighter.
+Construction of two prototypes began mid-summer 1936 and manufacturing was turned over to CMASA (Costruzioni Meccaniche Aeronautiche S.A.) a subsidiary of Fiat at Marina di Pisa.